 Before we talk about how to use a drill, it's helpful to get a sense of its different parts:

-- Chuck: Set of teeth that tightens and loosens to hold the drill bit or driver bit
+- Chuck: Set of teeth that tighten and loosen to hold the drill bit or driver bit

 - Trigger: Turns the power drill on